ojroques/ethereum-rockpaperscissors/README.md

 3. Only when you and your opponent have played, you can reveal your move with `reveal(string memory clearMove)`.
 The format of the expected input is `"move-passord"`.
 4. When both players have revealed their moves or when the reveal phase has ended, you can get the result and the reward via `getOutcome()`.

-A python script is provided to help generate expected inputs from an user choice move and password.
+A python script `inputs.py` is provided to help generate expected inputs from an user choice move and password.
 The script works only with Python 3+.

 ## Implementation

+### Registration Phase

+Anyone can register provided that they're not already registered and that their bet is greater than an amount than a fixed minimum, currently at 1 finney.

+When a player has already been registered, a second player wishing to register must place a bet greater than or equal to the bet of that previous player.
+This is to prevent the strategy of always betting a smaller amount than the oponent and therefore minimizing risks while maximizing profits.
+Of course there are also no advantages of betting an amount strictly greater than the initial bet, but one should be free to waste his coins however he wants.

+## Commit Phase

+When a player has been registered successfully, he can play.
+As described previously, the player provides a hash of the concatenation of a move, represented by an integer, and a secret password.
+The contract stores this hash and nobody except the player has access to the actual move.
+Once such a hash has been committed, it cannot be modified.

+## Reveal Phase

+## Result Phase

+## Helper Functions

 ## Possible Improvements